 The admission process begins once a completed application is submitted.
-This includes the application for admission, transcript, and any important test scores like your ACT or SAT.
+This includes the application for admission and transcript.
 The goal of this stage is for Concordia to get an understanding of who you are before any decisions are made.

 Your academic performance in high school matters – with your core academic courses having the most impact on your admission decision.

 We will recalculate a core GPA and give extra consideration for any college-level and honors classes.